DANY-DURAND/DANY-DURAND/README.md

 ### Hi there 👋, My name is Dany-Duran
-#### I am a student at Shanghai Dianji University studying Software Engineering
+#### I am a student at Shanghai Dianji University studying Software Engineering in Shanghai.
 I am from Burundi and I love programming.

 Skills: Java / Python / Django / Html / CSS / Javascript / NodeJS